 Both on-exchange and off-exchange, you can only buy ACA-compliant coverage (including HDHPs) during open enrollment, or during a special enrollment period if you experience a qualifying event.

-For 2019 coverage, open enrollment in most states will run from November 1, 2018 to December 15, 2018.
+For 2020 coverage, open enrollment in most states will run beginning in November, but could launch sooner.
 Some state-run exchanges have longer enrollment windows.
 But with the exception of Nevada, you cannot avoid enrollment window restrictions by shopping outside the exchange.

 Cost savings are available